dos1/flow3r-firmware/docs/badge/application-programming.rst

 Example 2b: Easier view management
 ----------------------------------

-The idea that a button (physical or captouch) is used to enter / exit a view is so universal that there is a special view which helps you with that: :py:class:`BaseView`.
-It integrates an `InputController` and handles the ignoring of extra presses:
+The above code is so universal that we provide a special view which takes care of this boilerplate: :py:class:`BaseView`.
+It integrated a local `InputController` on ``self.input`` and a copy of the :py:class:`ViewManager` which caused the View to enter on ``self.vm``.

+Here is our previous example rewritten to make use of `BaseView`:

 .. code-block:: python